 3 Sample Email Templates Job Seekers Can Send To A Recruiter

-In terms of candidates engaging recruiters and hiring managers, there are three types of messages you can consider when you are doing your reachout to inquire about opportunities at a company or specific positions.
+In terms of candidates engaging recruiters and hiring managers, there are three types of messages you can consider when you are doing your reach out to inquire about opportunities at a company or specific positions.
 These messages are labor intensive, meaning that there is a great deal of research and customizing to be done.
 Carlos mentioned in our talk that it’s a good idea to create an employer hit list and focus on 10-15 target companies you are most interested at working in.
 This helps focus your efforts to make sure you do the work and build the relationships the right way.
+Also, your resume is very important.
+You can find some resume examples that will guide you to create a top resume for yourself.

 #1 – The Informational Interview Reach Out